Defence has established this website to provide information about the Cultana Expansion Project. This site is updated on a regular basis.

 Development of the training area

-A development phase will follow the acquisition phase, during which the infrastructure necessary for the management and use of the training area will be established.
-Following grant of the MLDP, the new areas will be managed as part of Defence's existing national landholdings to support a range of Australian Defence Force training activities on a sustainable basis.
+A development phase follows the completed acquisition phase, during which the infrastructure necessary for the management and use of the training area will be established.
+Following grant of the MLDP, the new areas will be managed as part of Defence’s existing national landholdings to support a range of Australian Defence Force training activities on a sustainable basis.